arminabf/sigtrace/README.md

 # sigtrace
-A tool to get the backtrace of a process after receiving a specific signal
+A tool to get the backtrace of a process after receiving a specific signal.

 ## Build